Helloooooo! My name is Kelly Beasley. I am the co-founder of the all-in-one guide and review website CampAddict.com.

 These dogs live better than they ever did.
 Now they have the freedom of being off leash and having new places to smell all the time.

-I watch them like a hawk when we are out on a walk.
-When we are around the campsite, they are always within eyeshot.
-I’m pretty paranoid about losing Giz.
+YES- I watch them like a hawk when we are out on a walk and when around the campsite, they are always within eyeshot.

 Finding RV Friends